sheikhjubaer/BN_HTR/README.md

 Dataset (Contains folders with Raw RGB images): https://drive.google.com/file/d/1yYvNFVyrh9nWuQAkTnRrDZa1GZ7gvvkc/view?usp=sharing<br/>
 (**N.B.:** If you need to test with your own dataset, please download the dataset containing unannotated images provided in the link and set your dataset in that particular format.)<br/><br/>

 [*To generate output for any datasets with multiple images, GPU is highly recommended!
 But just to see the output transition for single image, GPU is not mandatory.
-Further instructions on how to operate the codes is given precisely on the google colab notebooks text section.*]
+Further instructions on how to operate the codes is given precisely on the google colab notebooks text sections.*]